salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 property MUST be in the Field Specification Format, which MUST resolve to a single property.
 Routes MAY support a subset of those properties.

-A filter with a field specification wider than one property MUST return 400 error.
+A filter with a field specification wider than one property MUST return a 400 error.

 ```
 /* error as it has more than one property */